JM-Lazaro/hiring-engineers/answers.md

 ### 		Via Config file

 a.
-From your vagrant terminal, go to the datadog configuration directory via command:
+From your vagrant terminal, go to the datadog configuration directory via command:<br />
-	/etc/dd-agent
+/etc/dd-agent

 b.
-Open and edit the configuration file - datadog.conf 	sudo vi datadog.conf
+Open and edit the configuration file - datadog.conf<br />
+sudo vi datadog.conf

 c.
 On line 30-31, you will find a comment and a template for adding host tags: